RasaHQ/rasa/docs/user-guide/validate-files.rst

 after ``inform_happy``, as there is nothing that would distinguish the dialogue states at ``inform_happy`` in the two stories and the subsequent actions are different in Story 1 and Story 2.

-This conflict can now be automatically identified with our new story structure tool.
+This conflict can be automatically identified with our story structure validation tool.
-Just use ``rasa data validate`` in the command line, as follows:
+To do this, use ``rasa data validate`` in the command line, as follows:

 .. code-block:: bash